SQream/sqream_docs/guides/operations/running_sqream_in_a_docker_container.rst

 Preparing Your Local Environment
 -------------------------
 After installing the Nvidia Docker2 toolKit you must prepare your local environment.

+.. note:: You must install the SQream software under a *sqream* and not a *root* user.

 The Linux user preparing the local environment must have **read/write** access to the following directories for the SQream software to correctly read and write the required resources: